 (d) Election winner becomes President.

-(e) Gets device implanted in their brain that explodes if they tell a lie.
+(e) Gets device implanted in brain that explodes if a lie is told.

 (3) Hire a Ribbon Cutter for President.

 (a) Those who don't vote go on jury rolls.